New York City is noted for being ablaze with light and color throughout the holiday season, but there's no place like Rockefeller Center.

 Top of the Rock

 Heading west to '30 Rock' (the GE Building) discover the entrance to the Top of the Rock observatory on 50th Street between 5th and 6th Avenues.
-The six-level observatory features both outdoor and indoor viewing areas to take in breathtaking views the Empire State Building and Central Park.
+The six-level observatory features both outdoor and indoor viewing areas to take in breathtaking vistas of the Empire State Building and Central Park.

 Radio City Music Hall